mavek87/RouterFX/README.md

     void routedControllerReady(Optional<ExtraData> dataFromPreviousRoute);
 }
 ```
 You can use both methods to retrieve the extra data because they store the same data.
-The only note is that you cannot call the `RouterFX.getExtraData()` from the javafx initialize method, so if you need to setup something before the scene is opened for the first time you should use the `RoutedController` callback aproach.
+The only note is that you cannot call the `RouterFX.getExtraData()` from the javafx initialize method, so if you need to setup something before the scene is showed for the first time you should use the `RoutedController` callback aproach.

 ----------------